wp-plugins/simple-maintenance-mode/readme.txt

 Yes.
 When the plugin is set to maintenance mode, you will be able to login and work on your site while your visitors will see the maintenance message page.

-= Does the upgrade have different templates I can choose from? =
+= Does the upgrade have different maintenance mode templates I can choose from? =

-Yes, there are 6 professionally design templates for you to choose from in the upgrade.
+Yes, there are 6 professionally design maintenance mode templates for you to choose from in the upgrade.

-= Can I choose the message color? =
+= Can I choose the maintenance mode message color? = Yes, you can choose the maintenance mode message color.

-Yes, you can choose the message color.
+= Does the Simple maintenance mode plugin have a countdown timer? = The Simple maintenance mode upgrade has a countdown timer that you can turn on/off and set to what ever time you want.

 == Screenshots ==